gumaerc-testorg/18.s997-fall-2011/content/pages/vectorization/scope.md

 User-defined functions are useful in providing structure to your code.
 When writing code try to think in terms of functions.
 Separate the big task into smaller ones and define them in terms of input and output.
 Your main code should then be easier to read as it will consist of calls to the functions, each of which has a clearly defined task.
 Notice that in a function file, one can define more than one function.
 Simply start a new line with the keyword `function` and continue as before.
 This function will only be _directly callable_ from within the file (since the name of the file matches a different function) though there are tricks by which one can still provide access to such "hidden" functions (too advanced for this course).

-For guided practice and further exploration of scripted functions, watch [Video Lecture 5: Scripts and Functions]({{< baseurl >}}/pages/library/videos/lecture-5-scripts-and-functions).
+For guided practice and further exploration of scripted functions, watch {{% resource_link "c00f640c-8701-c641-0648-f92bfa3cd13d" "Video Lecture 5: Scripts and Functions" %}}.

 Here's an example of a function that calculates and plots the solution to the Van-der-Pol oscillator (must be saved into a file called VDPDemo.m):